jackeri/ModelTool/README.md

 Run CMake, the build should support Win, OSX and Linux.

 ```
-mkdir build
-cd build
-cmake ..
+cmake -B build -S .
 cmake --build . --config Release
 ```

-To run tests just execute `ctest` in the build directory
+To run tests, just execute `ctest` in the build directory

 # License